kamrawr/oregon-comprehensive-energy-app/README.md

 ### Need Help Implementing This Tool?

-While this software is **freely available** to use, Community Consulting Partners LLC offers professional services for organizations that need customization, deployment assistance, or ongoing support.
+While this software is **freely available** to use, I offer professional services for organizations that need customization, deployment assistance, or ongoing support.

 #### 🔧 Implementation Package - **$2,500**
 **Get up and running with a branded deployment**